-The Discover it® Balance Transfer card (This card is not currently available on CardRatings) offers you plenty in the way of rewards opportunities, but also comes with a sweet balance transfer offer that we normally only see on cards for which that balance transfer offer is the primary selling point.
-In this case, you can earn as much as 5 percent back on your purchases and also enjoy a card that offers you 18 months of 0 interest on balance transfers and six months of 0 interest on purchases.
+The Discover it® Balance Transfer card offers you plenty in the way of rewards opportunities, but also comes with a sweet balance transfer offer that we normally only see on cards for which that balance transfer offer is the primary selling point.
+In this case, you can earn as much as 5% back on your purchases (up to the quarterly maximum each time you activate) and also enjoy a card that offers an introductory period of 18 months of 0% interest on balance transfers and six months of 0% interest on purchases.
 Not bad features for a card that doesn't come with an annual fee.

 Most Notable Features of the Discover it® Balance Transfer credit card:

 Often credit cards with excellent balance transfer offers are "one trick ponies" in that they don't offer much in the way of perks or rewards earning – they are very specifically about making a balance transfer and taking advantage of the 0% intro period.But the Discover it® Balance Transfer card is different.
 With this card, cardholders can earn plenty of rewards AND they're eligible for the Cashback Match™ you may have seen mentioned with other Discover it cards.
 Here's the deal: you earn 5% back on up to $1,500 spent in categories that rotate each quarter up to the quarterly maximum (you must sign up each quarter, but that's a quick and easy click of a button).
 Beyond that you'll earn 1% back on all your other purchases and on your purchases above the quarterly cap.

 Here's the REALLY good part: At the end of your first year, Discover will MATCH all the cash back you earn during your first year.
 That means that earning $200 cash back in your first year is actually worth $400.

 All this and there's no annual fee or foreign transaction fees to worry about eating into those sweet rewards.